Multipath parsing in the brain: Related Work

 \section{Related Work}

 This paper follows a line of research which aims to characterize human language processing by evaluating word-by-word difficulty predictions against neuroimaging data from the brain. \citet{hale2022neurocomputational} reviews many studies that fit into this tradition.
 Most of them consider just a single gold~standard or single system-assigned analysis. \citet{hale-etal-2018-finding} and \citet{crabbe-etal-2019-variable} are notable exceptions to this general trend because they derive predictions from multiple analyses that would be considered as part of a beam.
 Hale and Crabb\'{e} work with phrase~structure.
 By contrast, the present~study uses dependency parsing.
 This choice is motivated by prior~work in neurolinguistics \cite[e.g.][]{adm:30}.
-For instance, \citet{jixing:minparse} relates a dependency-based structural distance~metric to hemodynamic~activity in left posterior temporal~lobe, among other brain areas.
+For instance, \citet{jixing:minparse} relate a dependency-based structural distance~metric to hemodynamic~activity in left posterior temporal~lobe, among other brain areas.
 Their study used spoken English materials. \citet{lopopolo21} apply a related metric to Dutch. \citet{oota-etal-2023-brain} use graph neural networks to embed dependency~analyses of sentence-initial substrings.
-Using the encoding approach of \citet{reddy21} and written stimuli, this work identifies many of the same brain~areas as the studies mentioned above.
+Analyzing brain~responses to written, rather than spoken stimuli, via the encoding approach of \citet{reddy21}, \citeauthor{oota-etal-2023-brain} identify many of the same brain~areas as the studies mentioned above.

 The single-path vs multipath question is itself motivated by prior~work with eyetracking data.
 By varying the number of paths available to a parser, \citet{boston2011parallel} find support for Ranked Parallel parsing \citetext{in the sense of \citealt{gibson91} and \citealt{jurafsky1996probabilistic}, further characterized below in \S\ref{sec:rankedparallel}}.